 Thursday, Nov.
-2, 4:45 – 5:45 pm (Location TBD): Skype Q & A on "Academic Journal Publishing" with Professor Jennifer DeVere Brody, Co-Editor of GLQ: Gay and Lesbian Quarterly, Professor of Theater and Performance Studies, and Director of the Center for the Comparative Studies of Race & Ethnicity, Stanford University.
+2, 4:45 – 5:45 pm, Wells B342: Skype Q & A on "Academic Journal Publishing" with Professor Jennifer DeVere Brody, Co-Editor of GLQ: Gay and Lesbian Quarterly, Professor of Theater and Performance Studies, and Director of the Center for the Comparative Studies of Race & Ethnicity, Stanford University.

 Thursday, Dec.
 7, 4:30-6:00 pm, C607 Wells: Workshop journal article drafts (to be emailed to participants two weeks in advance).

 Tentative Spring Schedule

 Thursday, January 12, 1:00-4:00 pm, C607 Wells: Discuss chapters from Kim A. Case's Intersectional Pedagogy: Complicating Identity and Social Justice and articles from TLQ Special Issue: Trans*formational Pedagogies, vol. 2, no. 3, 2015.
 Share syllabi, strategies.
 (Rescheduling to be announced)

 Thursday, Feb.
 15, 4:30-6:00 pm, C607 Wells: Discuss Gayle Rubin readings (Prof. Rubin giving talk in late March)

 Friday, April 6, 4:00 – 6:00 pm 110 Chittenden Hall: Guest Lecture by Professor Gayle Rubin (Associate Professor, Anthropology and Women’s Studies, University of Michigan)